coq-community/trocq/docs/quick-start.md

 As shown in the first section of this tutorial, as Trocq has support for the whole syntax of CCω, in particular, it supports dependent types.
 In this section, we show that this feature can be combined with the composition of parametricity proofs to perform proof transfer between polymorphic and dependent container types, and transfer both the container type and the type of the contents of the containers.
-We present an equivalence between iterated tuples and vectors from the standard library, an embedding from vectors to lists, an example of composition of proofs presented previously in this tutorial, as well as an example of realistic use case of Trocq for refinements.
+We present an equivalence between iterated tuples and vectors from the standard library, an embedding from options to lists, an example of composition of proofs presented previously in this tutorial, as well as an example of realistic use case of Trocq for refinements.

 ### Iterated tuples and vectors